Skip to content

 • Core operationsvcs_checkout, vcs_diff, vcs_diff_revision, vcs_apply_patch, vcs_apply_patches, vcs_add_remove, vcs_clean_workspace, vcs_commit, vcs_amend, vcs_rename_branch, vcs_rebase, vcs_archive, vcs_prune, vcs_stash_and_clean

-• Optional corevcs_resolve_revision, vcs_resolve_current_changespec_head_ref, vcs_show_revision, vcs_diff_with_untracked, vcs_committed_diff, vcs_get_default_parent_revision, vcs_diff_name_status, vcs_diff_line_stats, vcs_file_at_revision
+• Optional corevcs_resolve_revision, vcs_resolve_current_patch_head_ref, vcs_show_revision, vcs_diff_with_untracked, vcs_committed_diff, vcs_get_default_parent_revision, vcs_diff_name_status, vcs_diff_line_stats, vcs_log, vcs_file_at_revision

 • Sync operationsvcs_sync_workspace, vcs_is_sync_in_progress, vcs_get_conflicted_files, vcs_continue_sync, vcs_abort_sync

-• Commit dispatchvcs_create_commit, vcs_create_proposal, vcs_create_pull_request (the three commit workflow methods dispatched by CommitWorkflow), plus vcs_finalize_commit (replays idempotent post-commit work — bead amend, push-with-retry — when sase commit --resume finishes a workflow whose dispatch was interrupted by a merge conflict; plugins that cannot safely replay finalization can leave this unimplemented, and the workflow will only replay its tracking steps).
+• Commit dispatchvcs_create_commit, vcs_create_proposal, vcs_create_pull_request (the three commit workflow methods dispatched by CommitWorkflow), plus vcs_finalize_commit (replays idempotent post-commit work — bead amend, push-with-retry — when sase stitch create --resume finishes a workflow whose dispatch was interrupted by a merge conflict; plugins that cannot safely replay finalization can leave this unimplemented, and the workflow will only replay its tracking steps).
 See commit_workflows.md.

 • VCS-agnostic operationsvcs_abandon_change, vcs_prepare_description_for_reword, vcs_normalize_bug_value, vcs_get_change_url, vcs_get_change_body

-• Info and review hooksvcs_reword, vcs_reword_add_tag, vcs_get_description, vcs_get_branch_name, vcs_get_cl_number, vcs_get_workspace_name, vcs_has_local_changes, vcs_get_bug_number, vcs_mail, vcs_fix, vcs_upload, vcs_find_reviewers, vcs_rewind
+• Info and review hooksvcs_reword, vcs_reword_add_tag, vcs_get_description, vcs_get_branch_name, vcs_get_pr_number, vcs_get_workspace_name, vcs_has_local_changes, vcs_get_bug_number, vcs_mail, vcs_fix, vcs_upload, vcs_find_reviewers, vcs_rewind

 • Classification hooksvcs_detect_repo_type (detect VCS markers like .hg/ or .git/) and vcs_classify_repo (classify git repos by remote URL, e.g. GitHub vs bare)